-&lt;sup>2 A diesel vehicle is defined as a vehicle powered by an engine using a compression ignition thermodynamic cycle.
+2 A diesel vehicle is defined as a vehicle powered by an engine using a compression ignition thermodynamic cycle.
 Non-diesel vehicles are typically fueled with gasoline, including hybrids, but may also be powered by alternative fuels such as natural gas.

-- Vehicles in model years 2003-2007 weighing 8,500 lbs.
-GVWR or less, - Model year 2008 and newer vehicles weighing 14,000 lbs.
+• Model year 2008 and newer vehicles weighing 14,000 lbs.
 GVWR or less.